visgl/luma.gl/docs/api-reference/core/animation-loop.md

 # AnimationLoop

-While this class is named to suggest that it is a wrapper for `requestAnimationFrame`, it provides a number of features related to initialization and animation of a WebGLRenderingContext.
+While this class is named to suggest that it is a wrapper for `requestAnimationFrame`, it provides a number of features related to initialization and animation of a `WebGLRenderingContext` or `WebGL2RenderingContext`.

 * Makes it easy to wait for the HTML page to load before creating resources.
 * Provides a number of commonly needed variables as part of the `context` object which is passed to `onRender` and `onFinalize` callbacks.